Web sites related to WW2 cryptology

 Would you like to learn more about codes and ciphers, encrypt a message, or learn more about tubes and circuits? decrypt other ciphers? tackle Enigma itself?

-- Two entrances to a site belonging to a good friend, JIm Oram, restoring of Enigmas for museums and collectors, with volumes of information about versions of the Enigma.
-Entrance 1, an introduction to the topic and Two, devoted to work for the Graveyard of the Atlantic
+- Enigma replicas, site belonging to a good friend, JIm Oram, restorer of Enigmas for museums and collectors, with volumes of information about versions of the Enigma.>.
+Jim also is devoted to the Graveyard of the Atlantic [link currently not working]

 - Elonka’s List of Famous Unsolved Ciphers and Codes